AudioMoG: Guiding Audio Generation with Mixture-of-Guidance: Guidance methods

 We begin by introducing two representative guidance methods for diffusion models: the widely adopted Classifier-Free Guidance (CFG) and the recently proposed Autoguidance (AG).
 We then analyze their underlying mechanisms and compare their respective advantages and limitations.

-\textbf{Classifier-Free Guidance.} CFG~\citep{ho2022classifier} is one of the most commonly used strategies in diffusion models for conditional generation.
-During training, the conditional signal $c$ is randomly replaced with the null condition \( \mathcal{\varnothing} \) with a fixed probability \( p_{\text{uncond}} \) (\textit{a.k.a.}, random label dropout), allowing the model to learn both conditional and unconditional noise predictors, \( \bm {\epsilon_{\theta}}(\bm z_t,t, c) \) and \( \bm {\epsilon_{\theta}}(\bm z_t,t) \).
+\paragraph{Classifier-Free Guidance} CFG~\cite{ho2022classifier} is one of the most commonly used strategies in diffusion models for conditional generation.
+During training, the conditional signal $c$ is randomly replaced with the null condition \( \mathcal{\varnothing} \) with a fixed probability \( p_{\text{uncond}} \) (aka., random label dropout), allowing the model to learn both conditional and unconditional noise predictors, \( \bm {\epsilon_{\theta}}(\bm z_t;t, c) \) and \( \bm {\epsilon_{\theta}}(\bm z_t;t) \).
 At inference time, CFG combines the two predictors as follows:

 where \( w \geq 1 \) denotes the guidance scale that adjusts the strength of the conditional signal.
-When $w=1$, CFG recovers the conditional diffusion model \( \bm \epsilon_{\theta}(\bm z_t,t, \bm c) \).
 Larger values of $w$ encourage samples to align more closely with the conditioning signal, potentially enhancing generation quality.

-\textbf{Autoguidance.} AG~\citep{karras2024guiding} proposes guiding a diffusion model using a weaker version of itself:
+\paragraph{Autoguidance} AG~\cite{karras2024guiding} proposes guiding a diffusion model using a weaker version of itself:

 where $\theta_{\text{bad}}$ refers to the weak model with smaller size or less training, and $\bm{c}$ can be replaced with $\varnothing$.
 The underlying motivation stems from the observation that the score-matching objective in diffusion models promotes mode coverage, often leading to noisy or inaccurate estimates.
 By contrastive amplification of the difference between a strong and weak model, AG seeks to improve the score estimation quality.
-Following a similar rationale, recent works~\citep{Kasymov2024AutoLoRAAM, phunyaphibarn2025unconditional, zhong2025domain} guide the fine-tuned model using the pre-fine-tuned one.
+Following a similar rationale, recent works~\cite{Kasymov2024AutoLoRAAM, phunyaphibarn2025unconditional, zhong2025domain} leverage the pre-fine-tuned model to guide the model after fine-tuning.
 While the specific formulations differ, the core principle remains consistent: leveraging the weak-strong discrepancy to guide improvement.

 \paragraph{Analysis} To demonstrate the mechanisms of CFG and AG, we adopt a 2D toy example introduced in~\cite{karras2024guiding}, where a small denoiser is trained on synthetic data to learn conditional diffusion.
 Additional details on the experimental setup are provided in Appendix~\ref{2DtoyDetail}.

 The 2D dataset is designed to exhibit low local dimensionality, characterized by highly anisotropic and narrow support, as well as a hierarchical emergence of local detail (Fig.~\ref{fig:toy:gt}), mimicking real-world data manifolds~\cite{karras2024guiding}.
 Due to limited capacity, the small denoiser network learns a suboptimal score function, leading to scattered and unlikely outliers under unguided sampling (Fig.~\ref{fig:toy:ug}).